When Data Isn’t Enough: How Emotion and Intuition Play a Role in Leadership Decisions

 3. Name what you’re feeling

-Being honest about your emotional response brings clarity.
+Being honest and labelling your emotional response brings clarity.
 Ask: what’s behind this discomfort or conviction?

 4. Pressure-test your intuition